Price Volume Mix Variance Analysis in Excel

 A better method for Price Volume Mix Variance analysis

-The method we just described works with most data sets, but we don't think it completely okay.
+The method we just described works with most data sets, but we don't think it is completely okay.
 We would like to talk about another way, which uses a different method for calculating the mix variance as simply a subtraction at the end of the process.
 This is a method recommended by Controller Akademie.

 Here is the dataset we will be using.